 Udzungwa Mountains National Park

-These mountains rise up 300 meters above the Ruaha valley offering beautiful vantage points and fast flowing rivers.
-The rain falls mainly from March to May and in November and December The dry season is from June to October with a maximum temperature of 27 degrees Celsius.
+These mountains rise 300 meters above the Ruaha valley offering beautiful vantage points and fast flowing rivers.
+The rain falls mainly from March to May and in November and December, The dry season is from June to October with a maximum temperature of 27 degrees Celsius.

 Monkeys in Udzungwa